 Front Matter

 While photo books are a unique subset of printed books, there are a few publishing staples that you should consider.
 Especially if you plan to sell your book through global distribution or make it available in local retailers – not only should you include the front matter in your book, but you will be required to.
-If you’re not familiar, front matter is the material that makes up the first few pages of a book – material like a copyright page, title page, table of contents, etc. It may not all be applicable to your book, and that’s fine, but I would definitely encourage you to include at least some of this material.
-For a deeper dive into front matter, take a look at this post.
+If you’re not familiar, the front matter is the material that makes up the first few pages of a book – material like a copyright page, title page, table of contents, etc. It may not all apply to your book, and that’s fine, but I would definitely encourage you to include at least some of this material.
+For a deeper dive into the front matter, take a look at this post.

 5. Wrap Your Book in a High-Quality Cover